7- Turning Around

 - Be sure there is enough room to make the turn without hitting the curb or any parked cars.

-- Signal to indicate the direction of the turn, checking carefully for oncoming traffic.
+- Signal to indicate the direction of the turn, checking carefully for traffic in both directions.

 - Move forward, turning the wheel sharply to turn around.